Lawsuit alleges Tacoma police, dispatchers failed man killed in parking lot fight

 Records show the Pierce County Prosecuting Attorney's Office did not charge the employee after determining his self-defense claim could not be disproven and Irving was effectively trespassing.

-The widow’s attorney, Joan Mell, shared dispatch records, 911 call recordings and video footage with KNKX.
+The attorney for Irving's spouse, Joan Mell, shared dispatch records, 911 call recordings and video footage with KNKX.
 KNKX also requested police reports from South Sound 911.

 Irving’s killing on Aug.
 25, 2021, was among a then-annual-record of 34 homicides, eclipsed by 45 in 2022.